Maks1kon/Steamolio-Privacy/index.md

 This Privacy Policy describes how the Steamolio Chrome extension handles data.

 Steamolio is a Chrome extension for tracking a personal CS2 item portfolio.
-Most portfolio data is stored locally in the browser.
+Portfolio data is stored locally in the browser.
 The extension can also make direct requests to third-party services for item price refresh and load external item preview images from catalog-derived URLs.

 ## Data Stored Locally